 Choosing the right tools can be difficult, but we’re lucky that the market offers us a variety of clippers.
 Some cat parents prefer special scissors that are modified to hold their cat’s paw in place, others go for plier-like clippers or the ones that have a sliding guillotine blade.
-If you’re new to this, I’d recommend a super simple and a budget-friendly choice for clipping your kitty's nails, like this set on Amazon!
+If you’re new to this, I’d recommend

 The thing you need to remember is that no matter which clippers you end up investing in, the sharpness of the blade is crucial.
 Cutting a cat’s nail isn’t similar to cutting our own, and even we can hurt ourselves if we use blunt tools.
 In the case of cats, the pressure from the dull blade can cause the nail to split, break and bleed, and if left untreated, such tears can also lead to infection.
 So, make sure to always keep the clippers clean, and replace them when they’re no longer as sharp.

 You might find cat nail clipping unnatural and I can understand why, since cats in the wild usually tend to their needs through natural means, but we also forget that the life of a feral cat isn’t all that peachy.
 In the wild cats don’t live as long, and a lot of the time they face many health issues, infections, and claw problems that go untreated, and prove fatal.
 According to AHS experts, “the average life span of a cat is dramatically shorter for those that roam freely outdoors — by as much as 10-12 years!”